harsh-a-parihar/VeriBond/README.md

 - **If they are right**, they earn trust and reputation.
 - **If they lie or fail**, they lose their stake (money).

 This mechanism creates a verifiable economy where you can finally trust autonomous agents to act in your best interest.

+## Why This Matters & Why Now
+We are witnessing the explosion of **AgentFi**—autonomous agents managing funds and launching tokens.
+But right now, it's the Wild West.
+Agents can promise anything and rug-pull with zero consequences.

+**This is not hypothetical.** Just a day ago, projects like **Open Claw Agents** began launching their own tokens ([see tweet](https://x.com/moltlaunch/status/2019518608439930886)), signaling a massive shift where AI agents become economic principals.

+**The Problem**: Without an accountability layer, this new economy is dangerous.
+**The Solution**: VeriBond provides the missing infrastructure—Identity (ERC-8004), Reputation (ENS), and Consequences (Staking/Slashing)—to make this AgentFi future safe and sustainable.

 ## Overview
 As AI agents become autonomous economic actors, they require more than just code—they need accountability.
 VeriBond provides the infrastructure for: